-KYSTOLD BINDS is the Conservation Program Coordinator at the ASCF and, in this role, she is responsible for projects in Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
-Krystal led the development of Salmon Hub, an on-line database and go-to resource for salmon conservation, and continues to administer this important tool.
-She also manages the monthly e-newsletter and oversaw the recent redesign of the ASCF's website.
+AllySON HeuStis is the Conservation Program Coordinator at the ASCF and in this role she is responsible for projects in Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.
+Allyson also manages the monthly e-newsletter, the Angling Guides, and our several social media accounts.